Legal Help Do You Need Legal Help?

 Flood Insurance and Related Issues

 - Due to the issues that arose with Sandy, the NFIP has been transformed.
 Please see NFIP Transformation for information about the new process.
+The 2016 Flood Insurance Advocate Report is now available.

 - After a flood you must file a Proof of loss claim with your flood insurance carrier within 60 days of the event.
 This deadline may be extended, as it was after Sandy and the Colorado Floods.
 Check.